 To be considered, submitted bills must be able to be paid in full at the time of submission.
 Among the types of debts that will be considered are utility bills, mortgage or rent payments, car or car insurance payments, license plate renewal, health insurance premiums, prescription co-pays and phone cards to ensure regular communication with physicians.

 GUIDELINES TO APPLY

-- Financial assistance available for qualified men undergoing active treatment of prostate cancer.
+Financial assistance available for qualified men that live in Michigan undergoing active treatment of prostate cancer.
 Does not include active surveillance.